The Holocaust in Romania

 The Holocaust saw the genocide of Jews in the Kingdom of Romania and in Romanian-controlled territories of the Soviet Union between 1940 and 1944.
 While historically part of The Holocaust, these actions were mostly independent from the similar acts committed by Nazi Germany, Romania being the only ally of the Third Reich that carried out a genocidal campaign without the intervention of Heinrich Himmler's SS.
 Various numbers have been advanced by researchers for the lives lost in the genocide, with most estimates in the range of 250,000 to 380,000.
+In Romanian-occupied Moldova specifically, between 176,000 and 179,000 Jews were murdered in the Holocaust, according to Yitzhak Arad.
 Another approximately 132,000 Jews from the Hungarian-controlled Northern Transylvania were killed during this period by the Nazis with the collaboration of the Hungarian authorities.
-Romania ranks first among Holocaust perpetrator countries other than Germany.
+Romania ranks first among Holocaust perpetrator countries other than Germany, though Romania also had more Jewish Holocaust survivors at the end of World War II than any other Axis country, thus producing what is described as the Antonescu Paradox, where Romanian Conducator Ion Antonescu was extraordinarily brutal, murderous, and genocidal towards the Jews outside of the borders of the Romanian Old Kingdom while being brutal but less murderous and genocidal towards the Jews within the borders of the Romanian Old Kingdom.

 Background

 In the first decades of the 20th century, antisemitic views increased in number and intensity in publications and writings of prominent Romanian figures such as A.C.
 Cuza, Nichifor Crainic, Nicolae Iorga, Nicolae Paulescu and Ion Găvănescu.
 Among the main political organisations that took these ideas and built them into an open attack on the Jewish community in Romania was the Iron Guard.
 Formerly a small political group under the name "Guard of National Conscience," the movement gained in its ranks in 1920 Corneliu Zelea Codreanu.
 Divisions and disagreements within the group and between members led Corneliu and others to leave and form the Legion of Archangel Michael in 1927, and then in 1930 the Iron Guard was created as an organisation to unite it with other nationalist groups.
 Despite renaming the organisation several times, in the media and public eyes the image and name of "Legionaries" and "Iron Guard" stuck for the anti-communist, antisemitic, and fascist movement.

 Antisemitism was also popularised and promoted by important cultural personalities of the interwar period such as Nae Ionescu, Mircea Eliade, Emil Cioran, and Constantin Noica and endorsed by the Romanian Orthodox Church.